Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Results Discussion

-As we described previously in Sec.~\ref{sec:measurable}, the electron-phonon energy transfer coefficient is a physically measurable quantity closely related to $\lambda$.
+As we described previously in Sec.~\ref{sec:measurable}, the electron-phonon energy transfer coefficient $G$ is a physically measurable quantity closely related to $\lambda$.
 Several values have been reported in the literature for the electron-phonon energy transfer coefficient.
 A semi-empirical\cite{Medvedev} model was used to estimate the electron-phonon energy transfer coefficient in pure Fe to be $20.8 \cdot 10^{17}$~W\,m$^{-3}$~K$^{-1}$, while a parameter-free model was used to obtain a value of $10.5 \cdot 10^{17}$~W\,m$^{-3}$~K$^{-1}$.\cite{Oppeneer}

 The first-principles density functional theory was used in Ref.~\onlinecite{petrov2013thermal} to calculate the energy transfer coefficient as a function of the electron temperature.
 Extrapolation of their results to zero temperature results in an energy transfer coefficient of $7.00 \cdot 10^{17}$~W\,m$^{-3}$~K$^{-1}$.
 Using Eq.~\ref{eq:G1} we get a very similar result ($7.25\cdot 10^{17}$~W\,m$^{-3}$~K$^{-1}$) for pure Fe ($x=0$).
-Ref.~\onlinecite{petrov2013thermal} does not report $G$ for Fe alloyed with Co. $G$ as a function of alloy composition $x$ are given in Table~\ref{tab:results}.
+Ref.~\onlinecite{petrov2013thermal} does not report $G$ for Fe alloyed with Co.
+We calculate $G$ as a function of alloy composition $x$ and show the results in Table~\ref{tab:results}.

 We can also compare our results for $G$ with the energy transfer coefficients obtained from the experiment.
-Ultrafast demagnetization measurements were used to estimate $G$ in Fe~\cite{ma14112755} (shown in Table~\ref{tab:results}) and Fe-Co alloys~\cite{Ramya2021}.
-Ref.~\onlinecite{Ramya2021} reports a $G$ at $x=0$ of $33 \cdot 10^{17}$~W\,m$^{-3}$~K$^{-1}$ that reaches a minimum at $x=0.25$~($11 \cdot 10^{17}$~W\,m$^{-3}$~K$^{-1}$) and then increases up to $53 \cdot 10^{17}$~W\,m$^{-3}$~K$^{-1}$ at $x=0.75$.
+Ultrafast demagnetization measurements were used to estimate $G$ in Fe~\cite{ma14112755} (shown in Table~\ref{tab:results}) and Fe--Co alloys~\cite{Ramya2021}.
+Ref.~\onlinecite{Ramya2021} reports a $G$ for Fe ($x=0$) of $33 \cdot 10^{17}$~W\,m$^{-3}$~K$^{-1}$ that reaches a minimum at $x=0.25$~($11 \cdot 10^{17}$~W\,m$^{-3}$~K$^{-1}$) and then increases to $53 \cdot 10^{17}$~W\,m$^{-3}$~K$^{-1}$ at $x=0.75$.
 Although there is a quantitative disagreement between our results and $G$ reported in Ref.~\onlinecite{Ramya2021}, there is good qualitative agreement in the composition dependence of $G$.
 From $x=0$ to 0.25, we find a 2.7-fold decrease in $G$, similar to the 3.1-fold reduction found in the experiment, and from $x=0.25$ to 0.75, we find a 10-fold increase in $G$, compared to the less dramatic 5-fold increase found in the experiment.